yudizaxay/UniversalSwap-v2-v3/README.md

 ## ⚖️ Disclaimer

 This software is provided "as is", without warranty of any kind.
 Use at your own risk.
-The authors are not responsible for any financial losses incurred while using this bot.
+The authors are not responsible for any financial losses incurred while using this script.

-Cryptocurrency trading involves substantial risk.
+Cryptocurrency Swap involves substantial risk.
 This tool is intended for educational and informational purposes only and should not be considered financial advice.

 ## 📜 License